slatedocs/slate/README.md

 ### Deploy

-- Slay is automagically deployed via an [Action's workflow](https://github.com/admetricks/slay/actions).
-All you have to do is update the master branch.
+Slay is automagically deployed via an [Action's workflow](https://github.com/admetricks/slay/actions).
+All you have to do is update the `main` branch or create a new PR.
-- You can also test a new branch by running `npm run deploy:stage`.
-It'll be available at https://admx-slay.web.app/